 When each stage of the supply chain tries to optimize its local objectives without considering the impact on the complete chain, the chain suffers.
 Profits for the entire chain are less than they could be if there was better coordination.

-Likewise, information distortion within the supply chain can interfere with optimal decision-making and hurt the chain’s performance.
+Likewise, information distortion within the supply chain can interfere with optimal decision-making and hurt the chainâs performance.

 Inventory Cost

 The lack of coordination increases inventory costs in the supply chain.
 To handle the increased variability in demand, a higher level of inventory would be required if the supply chain were coordinated.
+This is why it’s critical for a business to understand structural supply chain agility vs operational agility and how to improve both processes.

-As a result, inventory costs in the supply chain increase.
+Without this, inventory costs in the supply chain increase.
 The high levels of inventory also increase the warehousing space required and thus the warehousing cost incurred.

 Replenishment Lead Time

 Lack of coordination in the supply chain can lead to increased replenishment lead times.
 The bullwhip effect creates more variability, making it difficult to schedule replenishment for the supplier.
-When there isn’t enough capacity or inventory to meet orders, it can cause problems.
+When there isnât enough capacity or inventory to meet orders, it can cause problems.

 Transportation Cost